ceega7/VBA-Style/README.md

 End If
 ```

-* When using blocks, indent where appropriate
+* Always indent where appropriate

 > Why?
 Indentation makes your code much more readable